 Dave Wickert AE7TD, Horace Hamby N7DRW, and guest instructors teach FCC amateur radio classes (Technician and General Class) to students.
 A Technician class license allows amateurs to use radio frequencies for emergency communications, family communications, personal technology growth, and to make many new friends worldwide.
 A General license expands upon the Technician license by adding HF frequencies as additional privileges.

-April/May General Amateur Radio Class
+Upcoming Sept/Oct 2018 Technician Amateur Radio Class

 The class schedule is:

-4. A name for emergency contact and their phone number
+(4) a name for emergency contact and their phone number,

 Exam resources available: